Army of the United States

 The Army of the United States was one of the four major service components of the United States Army.
-Today, the Army consists of the Regular Army, the Army National Guard of the United States, the Army National Guard while in the service of the United States, and the United States Army Reserve.
+Today, the Army consists of the Regular Army, federalized Army National Guard units, and the United States Army Reserve.
 Previously however the Army of the United States was a component.
 However, the Army of the United States has been inactive since the suspension of the draft in 1973 and the U.S. military's transition to an all-volunteer force.
 Personnel serving in the United States Army during a major national emergency or armed conflict (either voluntarily or involuntarily) were enlisted or inducted into the Army of the United States without specifying service in a component.
 It also includes the "Retired Reserve".
 Those are retired soldiers who have reached the required years of creditable service, or creditable service and age; regardless of the component, or components they formerly served in.

 The term "Army of the United States" or "Armies of the United States" is also the legal name of the collective land forces of the United States as prescribed by the United States Constitution.
 In this concept, the term "Army of the United States" has been in use since at least 1841 as in the title General Regulations for the Army of the United States.
 Also included by Act of the 39th Congress (1866) were the U.S. Volunteers, persons holding a brevetted rank, and the U.S. Veteran Reserve Corps.

 History

+Spanish–American War

+The Act To provide for temporarily increasing the military establishment of the United States in time of war, and for other purposes of April 22, 1898, provided for a presidential call for two-year volunteers.
+Shortly after the declaration of war, the President called for and promptly received 125,000 volunteers.
+Another call for 75,000 volunteers was soon filled.
+The organization of the Volunteer Army took place through mobilization of existing units of the organized state militias.

+The states raised two regiments, two squadrons and nine troops of volunteer cavalry; one regiment, 17 batteries of volunteer artillery, and 119 regiments and 13 battalions of volunteer infantry.
+The federal government raised three regiments of United States volunteer engineers, three regiments of United States volunteer cavalry (among them the Rough Riders), and 10 regiments of United States volunteer infantry of men immune to tropical diseases.

+The aforementioned act provided that the organized and active land forces of the United States would consist of the Army of the United States and of the militia of the several states when called into the service of the United States.
+In time of war, this army contained two branches designated as the Regular Army and the Volunteer Army of the United States.
+In August 1898, the strength of the Regular Army was 56,362 men; and of the Volunteer Army, 216,256 men.